 The Big Island of Hawaii has a lot of coastline.
 Some of it is protected from specific types of fishing.
 This guide will help you find the spots that are ok for spearfishing Big Island and those that are not.
-Fortunately for spearfishermen there is more coastline where it is allowed than not.
+Fortunately for spearfishermen there is more coastline where spearfishing is allowed than not.
 When spearfishing Hawaii it’s not always obvious where you can and can’t go based on popularity or location.
+Some sites only prohibit spearfishing in a part of the bay while the other part is fair game.
 This guide is a summary of this map published by the Department of Land and natural Resources a Hawai’i state agency that sets rules and regulations.

 - Lapakahi State Park